 The mortgage doesn't move with you.
 When you PCS, you have three options:

 Sell: If the market is favorable and you've held long enough, selling may generate equity you can deploy at the next station.
-Account for agent commission (typically 5–6%), closing costs, and any capital gains considerations if the home appreciated significantly.
+Account for agent commissions, seller concessions, repairs, transfer taxes, and closing costs.
+Commission structures vary by market and agreement.

-Rent it out: If you can find a tenant at a rent that covers the mortgage (or close to it), renting allows the mortgage to continue paying down while you're collecting BAH at the new station.
+Rent it out: VA purchase loans are for primary residences.
+Converting the home to a rental later may be possible after you have satisfied occupancy requirements, but the purchase itself must meet VA occupancy rules.
+For what VA appraisers look for and how Minimum Property Requirements can affect your purchase, see VA Appraisal: What to Expect.
+If you can find a tenant at a rent that covers the mortgage (or close to it), renting allows the mortgage to continue paying down while you're collecting BAH at the new station.
 The practical challenges: property management (yourself or a property manager — typically 8–10% of rent), tenant quality, maintenance costs, vacancy risk, and whether your lender's terms allow rental use.
-Most VA loans don't restrict rental after you've occupied the property.

 Cover it from other income: If neither selling nor renting works, you may be covering both a mortgage and a new rent/mortgage from base pay.
 This happens, but it's a financial strain that's worth stress-testing before buying.